bg-wa/thehouse/README.md

 # TheHouse - Amazon Echo Companion Server

 This application allows you to build actions and responses to an Amazon Echo (Alexa) on a raspberry pi, orother in-house server.
-It currently works with RepetierHost, KODI, and as a general Screen Reader.
+It currently works with RepetierServer, KODI, and as a general Screen Reader.
 The Project is ALPHA and some features work better than others.

 **Setup:**